Residence Hall Advertising Policy

 - One advertisement will be kept by the Office of the Residence Life to keep on file.

-Important: If an organization would like to have additional advertisements displayed in the public areas or on each floor of the hall, they must receive prior approval from the Senior Associate Director of Residence Life or Marketing, Communications and Recruitment Coordinator.
+Important: If an organization would like to have additional advertisements displayed in the public areas or on each floor of the hall, they must receive prior approval from the Marketing, Communications and Recruitment Coordinator and the Senior Associate Director for Residence Life.

 3. Know how many advertisements to print.